bethereforthem/IMS/PROJECT_GUIDE.md

 ## 1. Introduction

-The Rwanda Criminal Intelligence Management System (RCIMS) version 3.0 is a unified, multi-institutional intelligence and identity verification platform built to modernize how Rwanda's security and justice institutions collect, share, and act on criminal intelligence.
+The Rwanda Criminal Intelligence Management System (IMS) version 3.0 is a unified, multi-institutional intelligence and identity verification platform built to modernize how Rwanda's security and justice institutions collect, share, and act on criminal intelligence.

 Rwanda operates with a network of six distinct security and law enforcement institutions — the Rwanda National Police (RNP), the Rwanda Investigation Bureau (RIB), the Rwanda Defence Force (RDF), the National Intelligence and Security Service (NISS), the Rwanda Correctional Service (RCS), and community-level forces (Irondo and Dasso).
 Historically, each institution maintained its own isolated records.
-RCIMS v3.0 replaces that siloed approach with a single, role-governed intelligence backbone that all six institutions access simultaneously, each within the boundary of their legal authority.
+IMS v3.0 replaces that siloed approach with a single, role-governed intelligence backbone that all six institutions access simultaneously, each within the boundary of their legal authority.

 The system introduces three major capabilities in version 3.0: